-Visit Glamis Castle, legendary setting of Macbeth and childhood home of the late Queen Mother.
-Travel across the Tay Bridge to St Andrews, the “Home of Golf.”
-Enjoy free time to look around and perhaps visit the British Golf Museum or the ruined cathedral.
-Drive south into Edinburgh, Scotland’s capital and enjoy a Scottish Evening with dinner and entertainment.
+The legendary setting of Macbeth and childhood home of the late Queen Mother awaits.
+After touring Glamis Castle travel to St Andrews, the “Home of Golf.”
+See the famous Royal and Ancient Clubhouse and the Old Course on a panoramic drive.
+Or, browse through the medieval town with its ruined cathedral and castle.
+In Edinburgh, Scotland’s capital, enjoy a Scottish evening with dinner and entertainment.

-Tour Edinburgh this morning to see the Georgian 200-year-old “New Town” and walk along part of the Royal Mile, the medieval section of the city.
-Tour the imposing Edinburgh Castle and enjoy splendid views.
+Start your day with a sightseeing tour of Edinburgh to see the wide streets and elegant mansions of the Georgian 200-year-old “New Town” and the narrow lanes and medieval townhouses along the Royal Mile, the oldest part of the city.
+Visit the imposing Edinburgh Castle and admire splendid views.
 Spend the afternoon and evening at leisure.
-On July 27 to August 17 departures enjoy the Royal Military Tattoo at Edinburgh Castle.
+On July 29 to August 19 departures enjoy the Royal Edinburgh Military Tattoo at Edinburgh Castle.

 B: Breakfast; L: Lunch; D: Dinner